-Here are the Xbox Game Pass games your kids can play on Android
+Here are the best Xbox Game Pass games your kids can play on Android

 Speaking of Disney, this is a game for kids who love the Disney Pixar movies and want to live in the worlds of those movies, if only for a little while.
 Like Disneyland Adventures above, it was originally a Kinect title before finding second life without that Xbox peripheral.
 Now parents and kids can take advantage of the co-op features built into Rush to play in the Pixar lands together.

 You play as a customized character who enters the worlds of Ratatouille, The Incredibles, the first three Toy Story films, Up, the first two Cars films, and Finding Dory.
-You solve various puzzles alongside the familiar characters, which include things like playing with Andy's toys, swimming with Nemo and Dory, and racing with Lightning McQueen.
-It might not do much for an adult, but if your kid loves Pixar movies it'll undoubtedly keep them occupied for a while.
+You solve various puzzles alongside the familiar characters, including playing with Andy's toys, swimming with Nemo and Dory, and racing with Lightning McQueen.
+It might not do much for an adult, but if your kid loves Pixar movies, it'll undoubtedly keep them occupied for a while.

 Overcooked 2

 Overcooked 2 has kid-friendly graphics, and you can stick to some of the less-challenging levels if you don't want your child (or yourself) to get overly frustrated.
 It made our list of the best family games available on Nintendo Switch, as it's both fun and a great value.
-It offers the same great stuff for Game Pass on Android.
+It offers the same great stuff for Game Pass on Android, and it has touch controls.

 Ori & the Blind Forest

 The Ori games may be more suited to older children, but they're still great choices for kids who aren't afraid of a little bit of a challenge.
 They're beautiful, colorful, and simple to grasp platformers with beautiful scores and art design.
-While there is some imagery in them that'll frighten very young children, and some of the platforming sections might be frustrating, the story and main character are simple and approachable enough to remain child-friendly.
+While some imagery can frighten children, and some of the platforming sections might be frustrating, the story and main character are simple and approachable enough to remain child-friendly.

 Both Blind Forest and Will of the Wisps made our list of must-play Game Pass games for Android, so they're both solid titles.
 Blind Forest is probably slightly more kid-friendly, as it has somewhat simpler mechanics, but either one would be great for a kid aged about 10 or older.